 Prior to our first New Year’s trip, we of course looked at the weather reports.
 A cold snap was descending on the Northeast, so we expected low temperatures.
 However, when I looked up the Montreal predictions, my first thought was “this must be in Celsius.”
 No, it turns out, that -5 degrees as a high, yes a high, for our five days there, was good old sub-zero Fahrenheit .Driving in Montreal made me long to drive in BostonClick To Tweet

 The view of Montreal is much better at street level.
 When you drive around the main thoroughfares of the city, the industrial aspects and infrastructure deterioration mar the overall aesthetic.
 The architecture of the downtown area also lacks the sleek modernism of Toronto or the old European feel of Quebec City.
 Several of the taller buildings (limited in height by code to be below the height of Mont Royal) were built in the utilitarian era of the early 1960s, an era that has saddled many North American cities with regrettable structures.
 The Brutalist movement added several other buildings, most famously Habitat 67 built for the 1967 World’s Fair.
 The sharp divide on Brutalism will likely never die (see debates about Boston’s City Hall), but certainly even adherents would not describe it as “pretty.”
 Montreal is just not a pretty city.

 As I write this, I must admit that my affection for Montreal continues to grow.
 And looking back, I think my affection has increased with each visit.
-After all, there must be a reason I returned for my third visit in two years.
+After all, there must be a reason Heather and I keep returning.